 Polishing and Finishing:

 Although quartzite slabs a seamless surface making quartzite cleaning and maintenance a breeze.
-But the level of polish and finish desired by consumers somehow influences the processing of quartzite countertops cost.
+But the level of polish and finish desired by consumers somehow influences the processing of quartzite countertops.
 Higher-quality polishing and finishing may require more time and specialized equipment.

 Rare Varieties: